de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

       verifier.wsdlUrl=http://localhost:8080/s4?wsdl

 -i, --in, --input <file>
-    Passing a <file> as a source for the xaip validation.
+    Passing a <file> as a source for the aip validation.
     Omitting this argument will take the standard <inpuStream> for the validation.

     Example: -i /tmp/sample.xaip